 Toggle: English / Spanish

-Epiglottitis is inflammation of the tissue that covers the trachea (windpipe).
-It is a life-threatening disease.
+Epiglottitis is inflammation of the epiglottis.
+This is the tissue that covers the trachea (windpipe).
+Epiglottitis is a life-threatening disease.

-The epiglottis is a piece of stiff, yet flexible tissue (called cartilage) at the back of the tongue.
-It closes your windpipe (trachea) when you swallow so food does not enter your airways.
+The epiglottis is a stiff, yet flexible tissue (called cartilage) at the back of the tongue.
+It closes your windpipe (trachea) when you swallow so food does not enter your airway.
 This helps prevent coughing or choking after swallowing.

-Epiglottitis is now very uncommon, because the H. influenzae type B (Hib) vaccine is a routine childhood immunization.
-The disease was once most often seen in children ages 2 - 6.
-Rarely, epiglottitis can occur in adults.
+Epiglottitis is now very uncommon because the H. influenzae type B (Hib) vaccine is given routinely to all children.
+The disease was once most often seen in children ages 2 through 6.
+In rare cases, epiglottitis can occur in adults.

 Epiglottitis begins with a high fever and sore throat.
 Other symptoms may include: